 This information will be recorded on the asbestos register.
-If the asbestos containing material (ACM) presents a health risk, the employer or person in control of the workplace has a duty of care under the Occupational Safety and Health Act 1984 to implement controls.
+If the asbestos containing material (ACM) presents a health risk, the employer or person in control of the workplace has a duty of care under WHS legislation to implement controls.

 The asbestos register is used to communicate the hazard before work is done on the asbestos containing material.
 A safe system of work must be used for tasks that may disturb the asbestos containing material (eg cleaning, painting or other maintenance).

 Information must also be provided to workers in relation to asbestos containing materials at the workplace.
 The level of information needs to suit the person’s role; for example workers who do not have a direct involvement with the asbestos containing materials may only require awareness that the workplace contains asbestos and that there is an asbestos register; however workers who maintain such materials or organise contractors to work on them need an understanding of asbestos hazards and the asbestos management system.
 Labels and signs must be used where practicable, as part of a safe system of work.

 The PCBU also has a duty to develop an asbestos management plan which includes the identification of the asbestos containing material (ACM), decisions and reasons about the management of asbestos at the workplace, procedures for detailing incidents or emergencies in relation to ACM.
 The asbestos management plan must be readily accessible to workers and health and safety representatives.

 How often must a review be undertaken of asbestos containing materials at a workplace?